AdobeDocs/campaign-classic.en/help/campaign-classic-home.md

 ## What's New

-* **[Update your APNs certificate](technotes/ios-certificate-update.md)**<br/> On March 29 2021, an APNs update will impact Campaign iOS channel.
+* **[Update your APNs certificate](technotes/ios-certificate-update.md)**<br/> On March 29 2021, an APNs update impacted Campaign iOS channel.
 You need to update your configuration to avoid iOS push channel outage.

 * **[Connecting through IMS/Adobe ID?
 Upgrade to the latest builds](integrations/using/about-adobe-id.md)**<br/> If you are using IMS to connect to Campaign, you must to upgrade to be able to connect to Campaign after **June 30, 2021**.